Bela Pratt: Life

-When Saint-Gaudens' uncompleted group for the entrance to the Boston Public Library was rejected, Pratt was awarded a commission for personifications of Art and Science.
+When Saint-Gaudens' uncompleted group for the entrance to the Boston Central Library was rejected, Pratt was awarded a commission for personifications of Art and Science.
 Pratt continued Saint-Gaudens' influence in coin design after 1907.
 His gold Indian Head half ($5) and quarter ($2.50) eagle gold U.S. coins are known as the "Pratt coins" and feature an unusual intaglio Indian head, the U.S. mint's only recessed design in circulation.
 A memorial exhibition of 125 of his sculptures was held at the Museum of Fine Arts, Boston in the spring of 1918.

-Pratt's students included Frederick Warren Allen, Daisy Blanche King., Bashka Paeff, and Richard Henry Recchia, as well as his son Dudley Pratt.
+From1898-1917 Pratt ran the sculpture department at the Massachusetts Normal School, which eventually became the School of the Museum of Fine Arts) along with Cyrus Dallin.
+Pratt's students included Frederick Warren Allen, Hazel Brill Jackson, Daisy Blanche King, Bashka Paeff, and Richard Henry Recchia, as well as his son Dudley Pratt.